chikonglam/RclassGetDataProj1/codebook.md

 Therefore, there are 180 total rows.

 ##Units
-Because the original dataset has all its variables normalized, and therefore unitless, all the variables in the output dataset is also unitless.
+Because the original dataset has all its variables normalized, and therefore unitless, all the variables in the output dataset are also unitless.

 ##References